cleterrier/pypline/README.md

 # pypline
-Spectral demixing SMLM pipeline in python
+Spectral demixing 3D-SMLM pipeline in python

 ## Pypline uses the following third-party code
 - Globloc (python DLLs, included in this repository):